 Thinking I could make another outdoor planter, I played around with fitting the pieces together, thinking of paint options (of course), and just stewing over the whole idea when everything changed in a moment.

-The French Flower Bucket
+My DIY Version of the French Flower Bucket

 I ditched the candle stand, grabbed some paints, designed a new stencil, then sent Santa packing, exchanging his brash and glossy abode for a fresh and chill French vibe instead.